BlackPlatinum/encryption/README.md

 PHPGuard Console App
 --------------------
-A command line interface designed for this library due to set a admin password.
+A command line interface designed for this library due to set a admin password, test system etc.

-Command:
+Some of commands:

+* [php guard set:key]
-* [php guard setAdminKey]
+* [php guard fresh]

 `How to use console app?`